Cray-HPE/docs-csm/operations/rack_resiliency/Manage_Critical_Services.md

 ## Add, view, edit, or delete RR critical services

-Any changes made take effect immediately - no restart of `cray-rrs` is required.
+When performing any of these operations, no restart of `cray-rrs` is required in order for the changes to take effect.
+However, there may be a delay before the changes are picked up by the [Resiliency Monitoring Service (RMS)](Resiliency_Monitoring_Service.md).
+For more details, see [Timing](Resiliency_Monitoring_Service.md#timing).

 ### Caution